-When An Injured Veteran Needed Help The VA Denied, These Lowe’s Employees Sprung Into ActionWhen Veteran Needed Help, Lowe's Employees Sprung Into Action lowes-employees-sprung-into-action
+When An Injured Veteran Needed Help The VA Denied, These Lowe’s Employees Sprung Into ActionWhen Veteran Needed Help, Lowe's Employees Sprung Into Action

 Vietnam veteran Michael Sulsona had for years asked for a new wheelchair from the VA, only to have his claims denied.
 Then one evening his old chair broke down inside a Lowe’s.
 What happened next will make you proud to be an American.